CTU-Basel/pkgTemplateR/README.md

 `README.md` to increment the dev-version badge (requires installing the package after editing the `DESCRIPTION` file).
 If all tests pass and linting confirms that your coding style conforms you can send a pull request (PR).
 Changes should also be mentioned in the `NEWS` file.
+A test has been implemented to remind you to make these changes (see [here](tests/testthat/test-version_diff.R)).
 The PR should have a description to help the reviewer understand what has been added/changed.
 New functionalities must be thoroughly documented, have examples and should be accompanied by at least one [test](tests/testthat/) to ensure long term